p-hah/p-hah/README.md

-- 👋 Hi, I’m @p-hah
-- 👀 I’m interested in
-- 🌱 I’m currently learning emacs, very slowly!
-- 💞️ I’m looking to collaborate on all sorts.
-Drop me a line.
+REpository for Patrick Hart, curator
-- 📫 Reach me at phah@me.com
+- 📫 Reach me at phah@pm.me

 <!---
 p-hah/p-hah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.